Kylsha/easyPlugin/README.md

 ### Quickstart guide
 easyPlugin is a single-windowed widget that allows user to create a template of a plugin with minimum steps.
 The result is a folder with plugin contents and zip-file itself.

-Mandatory user inputs are: **Plugin name**, **Plugin type** and **Out folder**.
+Mandatory user inputs are: **Plugin title**, **Plugin type** and **Out folder**.
 Another information may be mentioned.

-**Plugin name** is the name of a plugin.
+**Plugin title** is the name of a plugin.
 It should be written with english characters only and no numbers or punctuation signs (only underscore sign allowed).
 This name will be used as a future name of a plugin and in some Python classes names.

 **Plugin type** is a sample type of a plugin.
 It is not some classification of plugin types, just a setup for popular scenarios of plugin use.
 * **Action** type will make plugin do some action just by pressing a plugin icon.
 * **Widget** type is a simple widget template which can be either modified or rewritten completely.
 * **Map tool** is a simple mapping tool which makes plugin button checkable.
 It makes a pointer tool which puts point on map by pressing cursor on canvas.
 Can be deactivated by pressing plugin button one more time or selecting another map tool in QGIS.
 * **Custom** type means user can take some script and make it launching from plugin button.
 Note that this is a kind of dirty solution.
 Plugin will just execute a file, not importing user's script modules and other parts that can be reached from main plugin file.
-The better solution would be to edit plugin's main python file and import script in a right way.
+The better solution would be to edit plugin's main Python file and import script in a right way.

 **Out folder** is a path to a folder which will be used as place where plugin data will be stored as well as zip-file.,

-Once **Plugin name**, **Plugin type** and **Out folder** forms are completed, user can generate plugin by clicking the appropriate button.
+Once **Plugin title**, **Plugin type** and **Out folder** forms are completed, user can generate plugin by clicking the appropriate button.
 Then there will be a question whether to install plugin or not.

 Let's say a plugin is named like **test_plugin**, type is **Action** and Out folder is **_C:\GIS\plugin_folder_**.
 If user installs plugin and test it by pressing a plugin button, a blue notification bar will be apeared in current QGIS project.
 It means that everything is okay and plugin works.